A Data Driven Approach to Happiness

 What Makes Us Happy?

 Financial decisions play a pivotal role in shaping both short- and long-term happiness.
-Research show that prioritizing experiences over material goods, giving to others, and maintaining financial stability can significantly boost well-being. *harvard.edu
+Research from the Harvard T.H.
+Chan School of Public Health suggests that prioritizing experiences over material goods, giving to others, and maintaining financial stability are linked to higher well-being. (source harvard.edu).

 Experiences over Material Goods